cloud-coder/docker-lab-2016/part-2/README.md

 CMD [ "./start.sh" ]
 ```

-And the application source code is in the `~/workshop/docker-lab-2016/part-2/strongloop/app` directory.

 This is a simple API server application based on Loopback.
-In addition to adding a Car model, the only external configuration change made is in the `~/workshop/docker-lab1/part-2/strongloop/app/server/datasources.json` file, which contains datasource connectivity information, and in our case refers to the MongoDB database in its container.
-The _memdb_ definition is there by default, we only added the second definition for our own MongoDB server
+In addition to adding a
+Car model, the only external configuration change made is in
+the `~/workshop/docker-lab1/part-2/strongloop/app/server/datasources.json` file,
+which contains datasource connectivity information, and in our case refers to the
+MongoDB database in its container.
+The _memdb_ definition is there by default, we
+only added the second definition for our own MongoDB server

 ```json
 {